-1.2 Change of periodicity, postponement or advance of surveys a) In the case of a class renewal survey, QRS may grant an extension to allow for completion of the class renewal survey, provided there is documented agreement to such an extension prior to the expiry date of the Certificate of Classification, adequate arrangements have been made for attendance of the Surveyor at the first port of call and QRS is satisfied that there is technical justification for such an extension.
-Such an extension will be granted only until arrival at the first port of call after the expiry date of the Certificate of Classification.
+- 1.2.1 QRS reserves the right, after due consideration, to change the periodicity, postpone or advance surveys, taking into account particular circumstances. - 1.2.2 When a survey becomes overdue during a voyage, the following applies: - a) In the case of a class renewal survey, QRS may grant an extension to allow for completion of the class renewal survey, provided there is documented agreement to such an extension prior to the expiry date of the Certificate of Classification, adequate arrangements have been made for attendance of the Surveyor at the first port of call and QRS is satisfied that there is technical justification for such an extension.
+Such an extension will be granted only until arrival at the first port of call after the expiry date of the Certificate of Classification. - However, if owing to "exceptional circumstances", the class renewal survey cannot be completed at the first port of call, QRS may grant an extension, but the total period of extension shall in no case be longer than three months after the original limit date of the class renewal survey. - b) In the case of annual and intermediate surveys, no postponement is granted.
+Such surveys are to be completed within their prescribed windows. - c) In the case of all other periodical surveys and conditions of class, extension of class may be granted until the arrival of the ship at the port of destination.